keptn/lifecycle-toolkit/docs/content/en/docs/install/cert-manager.md

 * The `apiVersion` field refers to the API for the cert-manager.
 * The value of the `.spec.secretName` field as well as the `.metadata.name` of the `Certificate` CR must be `klt-certs`.
-* Substitue the namespace placeholders with your namespace, where KLT is installed.
+* Substitute the namespace placeholders with your namespace, where KLT is installed.

 See the [CA Injector](https://cert-manager.io/docs/concepts/ca-injector/) documentation for more details.